Lab Members Katie J. Carlson and Amanda Wallick Host Workshop at the Evidence Based Teaching Confere

 Lab research projects are currently being conducted in New Zealand, Korea, Great Britain, Africa, and the United States with active duty military, veterans, political defectors, homeless people, older adults, disaster survivors, crisis counselors, nursing home staff, refugees, and survivors of conflict.

 Current lab research projects focus on developing and evaluating trauma interventions, indirect self-destructive behaviors, psychological first aid, financial elder abuse, palliative care, assessment of trauma, and delivery and use of mental health treatment.

-In addition to ongoing research projects, the Risk and Resilience Research Lab also conducts program evaluations, develops social marketing campaigns, and writes policy briefs using a variety of research approaches such as secondary data analysis, community-based participatory research, photo voice, survey questionnaires, focus groups, and semi-structured interviews.
+In addition to ongoing research projects, the Labs also conduct program evaluations, create training materials, develop social marketing campaigns, and write policy briefs using a variety of research approaches such as secondary data analysis, community-based participatory research, photo voice, survey questionnaires, focus groups, and semi-structured interviews.